Give me the Guinness: A St. Patrick's Day Bar

 As a holiday enthusiast, I try to celebrate even the smaller holidays with a little festive fun.
 You might remember last year's St. Patrick’s Day mantel and tips for decorating with apothecary jars or the Shamrock Drink Station with the recipe for "Pinch Me Punch."
 These still make excellent ideas, but I enjoy trying new things, too!

-To setup the bar, I used a black tablecloth that I have on-hand from Target.
+To setup the bar, I used a black tablecloth that I have on-hand from Target, but you can grab a similar one on Amazon.
 Next, I added the hand painted Guinness sign front and center as the focal point.
-Now, if you don't happen to have a Guinness sign on hand, you can find some on Etsy or just add any festive backdrop.
+Now, if you don't happen to have a Guinness sign on hand, you can find vintage reprints online or just add any festive backdrop.
 Check out this shamrock plate backdrop I made last year for just a few dollars.

 To add something a little extra, I designed this banner.
 You can download the PDF here for FREE and use it to decorate for your own festivities.
 I printed it on a heavier cardstock and used 6 cards.
 You can certainly print more or mix the cards in with a tassel banner, similar to the one I made for a Girl Scout Cookie & Wine Pairing event.
 Just clip on the cards to any string or ribbon with mini-clothespins.